 Western Sydney University has a responsibility to ensure that everyone has access to its campuses, facilities and resources.
 Accessible pathways are indicated on each campus map.
 You can contact the Western Sydney University Disability Service for detailed information about accessibility at the University or to register for assistance.

-We are committed to providing a range of access options for the our University community.
+We are committed to providing a range of access options for the University community.
 For detailed information about your campus please visit the Getting to Uni webpage.

 Tips for travelling to and from the University

 Taking basic precautions will help keep you safe.
 The way you travel to university and the times you travel are important factors in maintaining your personal safety.
 If you have immediate concerns for your personal safety while travelling, call 000, noting your location and the nature of your concerns.

 - Travel with people you know if you are able to.

 - Download the Western Sydney University Mobile app for useful emergency numbers.

 - Let others know if you have concerns about your personal safety.